SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/fill-data/README.md

-# Fill test data
+# Fill In the Test Data

 ## Introduction

-In this chapter we will prepare the test data by creating a console class.
-Note that we will fill the data not to the tables directly, but we will use the business object to garantee the data consistency (remember internal geo coordinates representation!).
+In this part, you will prepare the test data by creating a console class.
+Note that you will fill in the data not to the tables directly, but using the business object to guarantee the data consistency (remember internal geo coordinates representation!).

-The business partner data will be taken from the S/4HANA Cloud Sandbox provided by **SAP Business Accelerator Hub**.
-You can use the same approach later to integrate your S/4HANA Cloud instance.
+The business partner data will be taken from the SAP S/4HANA Cloud Sandbox provided by **SAP Business Accelerator Hub**.
+You can use the same approach later to integrate your SAP S/4HANA Cloud tenant.

 The geo data will be taken from the list of the biggest cities in the world for every country (open data set).
-Later it's assumed that the geo data comes from special app (not covered yet in this tutorial).
+Later, it's assumed that the geo data comes from a special application (not covered yet in this scenario).

-## Content

-### Task 1: Get API metadata
+## 1. Get API Metadata

-1. Open **SAP Business Accelerator Hub** in your browser following [this link](api.sap.com).
+1. Open **SAP Business Accelerator Hub** in your browser at [api.sap.com](https://api.sap.com/).

-2. Select **Login** button and log in with your SAP credentials.
+2. Choose **Login** and log in with your SAP credentials.

   ![login](img/hub-login.png)